 • "Who is the CEO of Tesla?"

-For these searches, the AI Overview does a fantastic job.
-It synthesizes the answer from multiple sources and presents it clearly.
-The user gets their answer immediately.
-They have no incentive to click deeper.
-If your site relies heavily on basic definition pages or simple Q&A content, you are likely seeing the biggest traffic dips here.
+For these searches, an AI summary synthesises an answer from multiple sources and presents it cleanly.
+The user gets their answer immediately and has no incentive to click deeper.
+If your site relies heavily on basic definition pages or simple Q&A content, you are likely seeing the most severe traffic dips here.
+AI Overviews appear for up to 90% of clearly informational queries.

 The Safe Zone: Commercial and Transactional Queries

-On the flip side, AI Overviews are less intrusive when a user wants to buy something or research a product deeply.
+On the flip side, AI Overviews are far less intrusive when a user wants to research a product in depth or complete a purchase.

 Examples include: